HBM/cppstream/README.md

 # HBM Daq Stream Client Examples
-Implements an HBM Daq Stream Client and some simple example programs using C++
+Implements an HBM Daq Stream Client and some simple example programs using C++.

 ## License

 Copyright (c) 2014 Hottinger Baldwin Messtechnik.
-See the LICENSE file for license rights and limitations.
+See the [LICENSE](LICENSE) file for license rights and limitations.

 ## Prerequisites

 ### Sources
-All sources of the example programs are to be found on the [HBM Daq Stream Examples github project page](https://github.com/HBM-Team/cppstream "")
+All sources of the example programs are to be found on the [HBM Daq Stream Examples github project page](https://github.com/HBM-Team/cppstream "").

 ### Used Libraries
 We try to use as much existing and prooved software as possbile in order to keep implementation and testing effort as low as possible.
 All libraries used carry a generous license.
 See the licenses for details.